Staying Fit

 The Roth IRA is an individual retirement account that comes with perks that traditional IRAs don’t offer.
 The biggest benefit of the Roth IRA is how tax-friendly it is.
 Although you can’t take a tax deduction on Roth IRA contributions, the money you sock away grows tax-free and also comes out tax-free, provided you follow the withdrawal rules.
 A Roth IRA will give you a tax-free income stream in retirement.
 You can keep more of what you earn.

-“Having sources of tax-free income in retirement makes more of your retirement dollars available for lifestyle expenses,” said Rob Burnette, investment adviser representative at Outlook Financial Center.
+“Having sources of tax-free income in retirement makes more of your retirement dollars available for lifestyle expenses,” says Rob Burnette, chief executive officer at Outlook Financial Center in Troy, Ohio.
 “The old adage ‘It isn’t what you make that is important, it’s what you keep’ certainly applies to the Roth IRA.”

 Another major benefit: You don’t have to take required minimum distributions (RMDs).
-In contrast, beginning in 2023, the IRS requires holders of traditional IRAs to start taking RMDs by April 1 of the year after they reach 73.
+The IRS requires holders of traditional IRAs to start taking RMDs by April 1 of the year after they reach age 73.
 With a Roth IRA, your money has more time to grow tax-free.

-“Since RMDs are never required in Roth IRAs, this enables better control of your retirement account drawdown rates and easier tax planning during retirement,” said Kelly Gilbert, fiduciary investment adviser at EFG Financial.
+“Since RMDs are never required in Roth IRAs, this enables better control of your retirement account drawdown rates and easier tax planning during retirement,” says Kelly Gilbert, owner and fiduciary investment adviser at EFG Financial in Grand Rapids, Michigan.
 “Contrast that to a traditional pretax IRA which mandates RMDs at a certain age: This drawdown rate and excess taxation can drain traditional IRA accounts faster than planned, and no one wants to run out of money.”

 Contribution limits